dotnet/docs-maui/docs/platform-integration/essentials/web-authenticator.md

 The API consists mainly of a single method, `AuthenticateAsync`, which takes two parameters:

-01. The url used to start the web browser flow.
+01. The URL used to start the web browser flow.
 01. The URI the flow is expected to ultimately call back to, that is registered to your app.

 The result is a `WebAuthenticatorResult`, which includes any query parameters parsed from the callback URI: